 Learn about navigating the NIW process for pilots.

 Due to the flexible characteristics of the NIW, you may be able to qualify without having received awards in your field.
-Proof of outstanding achievements add much to strengthen your case and may be the difference between an approval or a denial, it is not grounds for denial by itself.
+Proof of outstanding achievements adds much to strengthen your case and may be the difference between an approval or a denial, however, it is not grounds for denial by itself.

-What does “substantial Merit” refer to?
+What does “Substantial Merit” refer to?

 But what exactly does “substantial merit” mean for the NIW?